GameMakerDiscord/GMTwitch/README.md

 Using these scripts is simple, as soon as you understand the workflow.
 It's simply:

 **INIT -> REQUEST INFO -> RECEIVE INFO -> UTILIZE INFO**

-**UPDATE:** Added the ability to chat using four new functions described at the bottom of this doc!

 ___